 Prepare the seafood: Melt 1 T. of the butter in a small non-stick pan.
 Dip the fish filets (both sides) into the melted butter, laying it flat in the pan.
 Coat the shrimp as well and arrange around the fish filets.
 Sprinkle ½ of the chopped jalapeno over the shrimp.
 Sprinkle the seafood spice blend over the exposed side of the fish and shrimp.
 Set aside until sauce is made and simmering.

 Make your sauce: In a skillet over medium-high heat, melt the remaining 2T. butter and brown the sausage crumbles.
 Add the onion or shallot, garlic and salt mid-browning and saute until onion is nearly tender.
 Add remaining jalapeno, paprika and chopped chipotle pepper next.
-Finally, add the lime marmalade, tequila and chicken or seafood stock, whichever you are using.
+Finally, add the lime marmalade, tequila, lime juice along with the chicken or seafood stock, whichever you are using.
 Lower heat to lowest setting and simmer for about 10-15 minutes to reduce volume by about half and allow those flavors to mingle.
 While the sauce is simmering, broil your seafood.

 Broil and Assemble: Pop pan of awaiting seafood into pre-heated broiler.
 It will take about 10-15 minutes to get done.
 The fish will be done when it is just opaque white at the thickest part.
 Do not overcook.
 Remove from broiler and plate the filets.
 I have a wonderful extra-long spatula that is indispensable for dipping up long items like fish filets.
 A worthwhile investment if you don’t own one.
 Top each filet with about half of the sauce.
 Top with the broiled shrimp and serve at once.

 6.8 g carbs, 1.35 g fiber, 5.45 g NET CARBS

 22.5 g protein